uqlibrary/technology-training/R/heatmaps/heatmaps_intermediate.md

 You can try other functions, like `terrain.colors()` or `hcl.colors()` (in R \> 3.6), and you can reverse them with the `rev = TRUE` argument.

-#### Remove dendrograms
+##### Challenge 1: Remove dendrograms

-The column dendrogram doesn’t really make sense for this dataset. `Rowv` and `Colv` can be set to `NA` to remove dendrograms, which also means the data won’t be reorganised according to the clustering method.
+Does it make sense to have both columns and rows for this dataset?

+Look at the help documentation for `heatmap` to see if the dendrograms can be removed for rows and/or columns.

+> Hint: see the `Rowv` and `Colv` arguments.

 ``` r
 heatmap(mtcars_matrix,